 When this link is clicked, viewers will be prompted to enter their name before they join the presentation.

 The animation above shows three different browser windows.
 The audience-member experience is shown in the windows on the left in separate Firefox and Chrome browsers.
 The right side is the presenter’s view.
 As the presenter clicks to advance the slides, the audience stays in sync.
+Here’s a short video demonstration of the feature in action:

 This feature has been tested on up to 150 simultaneous connected devices.
 1:1 Classroom teachers who are familiar with products like Nearpod can use live mode in a similar fashion, driving a presentation from their device for students who are viewing from their own devices.